-Client, an elderly woman, attended a party at a function hall where she took another guest’s pocketbook.
-She was seen on video walking out of the hall with the bag.
-Client then got rid of the bag.
-When police asked her about the theft she admitted she took the bag.
+Client attended a party where she took another guest’s pocketbook.
+Video showed her walking out of the hall with the bag.
+She then got rid of the bag.
+She later admitted to the police she stole the bag.
 Attorney Donovan negotiated with the prosecutor to dismiss the case on restitution.
-CASE DISMISSED.

 1) You did steal, take and carry away the property of another

 2) That property had a value of more than $1200

 3) And that you specifically intended to permanently deprive the owner of the property.

 The penalty upon conviction of Larceny Over $1200 in Massachusetts is state prison not more than 5 years or jail, not more than 2 years and not more than a $25,000 fine.
 It is a felony and a conviction that can have a major impact on employment and benefits.
 It is important to avoid a felony conviction.